maidsafe/rfcs/active/0008-UDP-hole-punching/0008-UDP-hole-punching.md

         public_addresses: BTreeSet<SocketAddr>, // of node A
     }

-Once upper layers receive such event, they can send/route `MappedUdpSocket::public_address` to node `B`.
+Once upper layers receive such event, they can send/route `MappedUdpSocket::public_addresses` to node `B`.
 Once `B` does the same, and upper layers receive `B`’s public endpoint, upper layers are ready for the actual hole punching.